-When you’re thinking of buying a car, nothing may be more reliable than a compact.
+When you’re thinking of buying a car, nothing may be more reliable than a compact car.
 They are affordable, great on gas, stylish, and depending on the make and model, could be tried-and-true in performance.
-Popular models include the Honda Civic, Toyota Corolla, and Hyundai Elantra.
-This class of cars, one step above subcompact vehicles and one step below mid-size cars, seats up to four passengers comfortably, though for car buyers on the market, that may not be enough.
+Popular models include the Honda Civic, Toyota Corolla, Toyota Prius, and Hyundai Elantra.
+This class of cars, one step above subcompact cars and one step below mid-size cars, seats up to four passengers comfortably, though for car buyers on the market, that may not be enough.
 In terms of choices, light trucks like sports utility vehicles (SUVs), crossovers, pickups, and minivans now account for over 75 percent of new vehicle sales, a trend that began almost 20 years ago.
 But on a road with increasing numbers of larger vehicles, is it safe to drive a compact car?

 The advantages of a compact car

 Lower cost.
-One of the most appealing factors of a small car is its price.
+One of the most appealing factors of a compact car is its price.
 If you can’t afford what you really want in a first car, if you are a struggling college student, a conscientious buyer or just looking for an additional, low-cost family vehicle, the affordability of a compact car has always been a great selling point.

-The safety of small cars
+The safety of a compact car

 In theory, compact cars are seen favorably in terms of safety because of their multitude of safety features, many of which come standard in car models.
 These features include front and side airbags, anti-lock brakes (ABS), LED headlamps, blind spot monitoring, seatbelt and anchoring advancements for car seats, brake assist, and backup cameras.
-In addition, many popular compact models perform well in safety and crash test ratings.
+In addition, many popular compact car models perform well in safety and crash test ratings.

 However, newer SUVs also feature advanced safety features that have become standard for many models, and in the past few decades, have become lighter and more car-like as a vehicle.
-They may even feature safety options smaller vehicles would not have room for, such as backseat air bags.
-Pickup trucks are less likely to have advanced safety features, but in terms of safety measures, SUVs have been getting closer to those features already enabled in compact cars.
+They may even feature safety options smaller cars would not have room for, such as backseat air bags.
+Pickup are less likely to have advanced safety features, but in terms of safety measures, SUVs have been getting closer to those features already enabled in compact cars.

 The dangers of compact cars

 According to the Insurance Institute of Highway Safety (IIHS), small cars and minicars accounted for 15 of the 20 models with the highest death rates for model year 2017.
 In contrast, half of the 20 models with the lowest death rate were luxury SUVs.
 Smaller vehicles, it has been stated, receive the brunt of the force in collisions with larger vehicles and this accounts for those high rates.
 In addition to higher death rates to compact cars, larger vehicles also inflict greater injury to the body.
 However, there are certain models that are outliers.
 In that IIHS study, there were two 2017 compact models that defied the trend: the Volkswagen Golf and the Nissan Leaf.
-They had very low death rates compared to the high average rates of the rest of its compact class.
+They had very low death rates compared to the high average rates of the rest of its compact car class.

 However, IIHS has found that large vehicles like SUVs are more likely to kill pedestrians than smaller cars.
 Other research has stated larger, full-size trucks, because of their sheer size and frame, create blind spots that can hide pedestrians and smaller cars, increasing the risk of collision, severe injury, and death to those on and around the road with them.
 Researchers have stated bigger vehicles have a harder time avoiding crashes.
 But as new car sales have indicated, the market is there for bigger vehicles.